idanglomato/PR-Machine-Learning-for-Car-Market-Value-Prediction-/README.md

 ### Objectives
 Create a model that can determine the market value of cars with high accuracy, high prediction speed and low training time.

+NB.
+Since the dataset is more than 25MB, it is not uploaded to this repository.